Père David's deer: In captivity

 An experiment was conducted to show how captivity would affect the deer's behavior and survival rate.
 Two areas were created; one with a large area containing a few Père David's deer present and one with a small area containing a high concentration of Père David's deer present.
 It was found when in captivity, it is best to keep the deer in large open areas that allow for adequate space with a reasonable number of individual deer living in the area; if put in a small area with a multitude of individuals present, stress amongst the deer will build up.
 Studies have shown through the high concentration of fecal matter in an area of captivity with limited space and a large number of Père David deer that they have shown different behavioral patterns to their wild counterparts.
 These deer would spend less time resting, and would stand longer due to human presence as well as display social aggression and competition over food sources.
 It is therefore unwise to keep them in small, densely populated areas to prevent accumulation of stress and aggression against each other.

-The Père David's deer has been in isolation from the wild for more than 1200 years, causing humans to be the primary perceived threat due to a long-term lack of exposure to other natural predators.
+Père David's deer has been in isolation from the wild for more than 1200 years, causing humans to be the primary perceived threat due to a long-term lack of exposure to other natural predators.
 When encountering humans, the deer's response varies according to sex.
 Female-only groups display a lower degree of caution towards humans than in male-only groups.
 It was hypothesized that the presence of a single type of threat may be sufficient to maintain anti-predator responses in the face of relaxed predation pressure.
 During rutting season, the does will display increased vigilance and heightened threat perception, likely in response to the mating activities of the males.

 Predation

 Historically, the main predators of the Père David's deer are believed to have been tigers and leopards.
-Although they no longer encounter these predators while living in captivity, while experimenting with exposures to images and stimuli relating to these big cats, the deer seemed to instinctively react with a cautious predator-prey response typical of wild deer.
+Although they no longer encounter these predators while living in captivity, while experimenting with exposures to images and stimuli relating to these big cats, the deer seemed to instinctively react with a cautious predator–prey response typical of wild deer.